louisbrent1992/flutter-recipe-app/README.md

 - Deep linking to handle shared social media content.
 - Parsing engine to extract recipe details from social media posts.
 - Validation and editing of imported data.
+- Direct integration with Instagram to retrieve captions and images.

 ## Technology Stack